 - The need for process simplification to be able to better analyse business data.
 The amount of paperwork involved in property management and the number of tasks performed by a facility manager also mean less time available for analysis.

 - Finding technology that is helpful and not difficult to use.

-According to recent studies, we are increasingly sensitive to the building in which we work.
+According to recent studies, people are increasingly sensitive to the building in which they work.
 Much of our satisfaction or dissatisfaction with our job (and our employer) depends on environmental conditions.
-Employee comfort is one of the key factors through which the performance of the facility management company is assessed.
+Employee’s comfort is one of the key factors through which the performance of the facility management company is assessed.

 Another transformation in the sector is driven by legislation.
 The European Union, for example, is speeding up procedures so that its Member States can force buildings to:

 - Emit increasingly fewer greenhouse gases, progressing towards NZEB